Dental Implants vs. Veneers after Periodontal Disease

 The Best Los Angeles Dental Implants

 If gum disease has left your teeth lacking in appearance and you want to cosmetically improve your smile, contact Dr. Aalam and Dr. Krivitsky today for a consultation by calling (310) 299-8329 or by making an appointment online.
-Dr. Aalam and Dr. Krivitsky are expert periodontists who are specifically trained in placing dental implants.
+Dr. Aalam and Dr. Krivitsky are expert periodontists in Los Angeles who are specifically trained in placing dental implants.
 They will go over your options and will help you decide which procedure is best for you.

 Call us at (310) 299-8329 to schedule an appointment or: